Your resume can be a daunting task that hangs over your head like a dark cloud.

-In addition to sharing your basic skills, you need to demonstrate your technical skills specific to the industry and the job.
+It’s important to demonstrate both your basic and technical skills specific to the industry and the job.

-One of the essential parts of project management is organization, and chances are high you’ve used project management software to see a project through smoothly from start to finish.
+One of the essential parts of project management is organization.
+Chances are high you’ve used project management software to see a project through smoothly from start to finish.

 Your potential employer wants to know that you have experience in specific project management software such as those shared here.
 Make sure to note if you’ve worked with the same or comparable tools that the job description lists.

 Different software options are best for different project needs, but the best one for versatile use is Monday.com.
 Experience in this will impress hiring managers and likely get you moved to the top of the potential hire list.